If you want to travel far, travel togther...

 Vishu knows this place well and having visited it many times before, knew they had an immediate need for a clean water system.
 After giving them a demonstration of the MSR SE200 unit, they quickly started discussing ways to get it implemented.
 We drafted a plan to fit their kitchen with a clean water tank, and talked about ways they can also use chlorine to quell the spread of illness within their tight living quarters.

-In our remaining time with the residents of the Kalika Nagar Home, we just enjoyed getting to know each other.
+In our remaining time with the residents of the Kalika Nagar Home, we enjoyed getting to know each other.
 A place that receives few visitors, we were a welcome break from their normal routine.
-And we enjoyed their company and hospitality.
 We played with the bright faced kids, chatted with the adults about improvements they hope to make, and as we’ve come to expect, they treated us like honored guests.
 Before we departed they gave us each a gift of freshly made sweets.

 It’s hard to believe people with so little to give can offer so much as a box of pastries, but such kindness and generosity is commonplace in Nepal.
 We came hoping to offer a useful tool and in returned received more than we could ever repay.
 Kindness is a rare commodity in our world, but the easiest gift to give.
 The residents of the Kalika Nagar Home have been dealt a tough situation, but they remain resilient, positive, and loving.
 We could all learn more from such shining examples of the human spirit.